Casy4impact/Enhancing-Brand-Reputation-/README.md

 1. Project Planning and Design (Phase 1): Design and plan each step for effective execution.
 2. Workflow Detailing (Phase 2): Utilize SQL to detail workflow from inception to completion.
 3. Ensuring Clarity and Success (Phase 3): Provide a comprehensive overview for structured project execution.

+## EDA Questions
+1. Are there any null values or missing columns in the customer and social media data?
+2. What are the data types, and do they align with the expected format?
+3. What is the relationship between age and income in customer demographics?
+4. What are the top-selling products by quantity and revenue?
+5. How do product recalls affect sales and average amounts?
+6. Which platform (TikTok, Instagram, etc.) generates the most likes and engagement?
+7. How many brand mentions are there across social media platforms?
+8. What’s the sentiment score breakdown (positive, neutral, negative) across platforms?
+9. How do engagement rates vary across platforms?
+10. Who are the top influencers, and how is their score calculated?
+11. What are the monthly trends in brand mentions and platform engagement?
+12. How has crisis response time changed over time?

+## Business Questions
+1. Who are our top buying customers, and which regions do they represent?
+2. How do age and income affect customer purchasing behavior?
+3. How can we optimize revenue generation on different social media platforms?
+4. Which products generate the most revenue and which have been recalled?
+5. How does brand sentiment compare to our competitors across social media?
+6. What are the most effective marketing strategies based on platform-specific engagement?
+7. How can we improve our crisis management response time and resolution rate?
+8. What steps can we take to mitigate negative buzz surrounding certain products?

 # Project Implementation
 At first, I created database with the name CREATE DATABASE AfriTechDB;
 Thereafter, I created a temporary table with the name stagingdata.